Nicholas I, Emperor of All Russia

 Although Nicholas had mistresses and illegitimate children, his love for Alexandra continued.
 When part of the Winter Palace in St. Petersburg in 1837 caught on fire, Nicholas ordered that a small box with letters Alexandra had written him during their engagement be saved.
 Alexandra’s health had always been frail and she suffered several minor heart attacks.
 Nicholas had a villa built for Alexandra in the Crimea where the climate was warmer but because of the Crimean War, Alexandra only stayed there once.
 In 1854, Alexandra was very ill and close to death but she survived.

 The next year, Nicholas caught a chill, refused medical treatment, and developed pneumonia.
 Knowing he was dying, Nicholas retained his composure and said goodbye to his children and grandchildren.
 He blessed them and reminded them that they should remain friendly with each other.
-In the early afternoon of March 2, 1855, Nicholas I, Emperor of All Russia died at the age of 58 at the Winter Palace.
+In the early afternoon of March 2, 1855, Nicholas I, Emperor of All Russia died at age 58 at the Winter Palace.
 He was buried at the Peter and Paul Cathedral in St. Petersburg.
 His eldest son succeeded him as Alexander II, Emperor of All Russia.
 Alexandra Feodorovna survived her husband by five years and was buried next to him.

 Tomb of Nicholas I; Photo Credit – www.findagrave.com